anthonysgro/RoboHouse/README.md

 -   You shouldn't have to accept that botting is impossible on many rental sites.
 Where there's a will, there's a way!
 -   You should be able to fully customize your preferences and see notifications for new listings at all times.

-Of course, this is an ambitious project, and your needs may be different from mine.
-So I will be adding more in the near future.
+I will be adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks!

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

+Major Frameworks/Libraries:

 -   [Node.js](https://nodejs.org/en/)
 -   [Express](https://expressjs.com/)